Grand Theft Auto: London 1969

 Grand Theft Auto Mission Pack #1: London 1969 is an expansion pack for the 1997 action-adventure game Grand Theft Auto, developed by Rockstar Canada and published by Rockstar Games.
 It was released for personal computers (MS-DOS and Windows) and the PlayStation in April 1999.
 The expansion adheres to the same gameplay mechanics of the main game and takes place in a fictionalised version of London during the 1960s.
-Like in the main game, players assume the role of a criminal who works for several London-based criminal syndicates, and complete levels by achieving a set score, within an open-world environment that allows them to do whatever they wish alongside jobs to achieve their goal.
+Players assume the role of a criminal who works for several London-based crime syndicates, and complete levels by achieving a set score, within an open world environment that allows them to do whatever they wish alongside jobs to achieve their goal.

-The expansion pack was met with mixed reviews, but won the 1999 BAFTA Interactive Entertainment Award in the "Sound" category.
-A second, freeware expansion, Grand Theft Auto Mission Pack #2: London 1961, was released exclusively for personal computers in July 1999, to coincide with the release of the Grand Theft Auto games on the internet.
+The expansion pack was met with mixed reviews.
+It won the 1999 BAFTA Interactive Entertainment Award in the "Sound" category.
+A second, freeware expansion, Grand Theft Auto Mission Pack #2: London 1961, was released for personal computers in July 1999, to coincide with the release of the Grand Theft Auto games on the internet.
 It is much shorter in length, and features the same map and characters as London 1969, but takes place eight years prior.

 Gameplay

-Like Grand Theft Auto, the expansion pack consists of several levels which the player must complete, in order to unlock the next one in the chain.
+Like Grand Theft Auto, the expansion pack consists of several levels which the player must complete, to unlock the next one in the chain.
 All elements from the main game persist in London 1969, including achieving a target score to complete a level, doing jobs by initiating them at ringing phone-boxes, earning a multiplier for successful jobs, and making points from any form of action in the game.
 However, the expansion pack focuses on one setting for the levels - the real-life city of London during the late 1960s - and includes mostly aesthetic elements from the setting's period such as vehicles, and British slang ("Busted", the title used for being arrested, is replaced with the British equivalent, "Nicked", for example).